 The most common problem with Nissan CVT is that the fluid inside the transmission overheats, causing the computer to activate a fail-safe known as “limp mode”.
 “Limp mode” is a safety feature to prevent further damage to the engine or transmission by slowing down the car, but it could put you in an unsafe situation if it disables your car at the wrong time.

-Overheating can also cause uneven wear to parts inside of the transmission.
+Overheating can also cause uneven wear to parts inside the transmission.
 As that damage accumulates over time, symptoms will get worse until the CVT fails.

 Drivers usually first notice that there is a problem with their transmission when their car struggles to accelerate.
 Other common symptoms of a failing CVT are: